snotskie/ttrpg/md/index.md

 ### Character Creation · Step Three!
 <!-- _class: creation -->

-Begin to describe your character's backstory. **Answer the following prompts** or others given to you by your GM.
+Begin to describe your character's story before, coming into, and outside of the game's main story. **Answer the following prompts** or others given to you by your GM.

-These background details will help you and your GM build the story and set your **History Stat's Focus**, which is described in more detail in the following pages.
+These background details will help you and your GM build the story and set your **Backstory**, which is used by your **History Stat** and is described in more detail in the following pages.

 For now: